Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Results

 We compared the forecasts of SLSTM with three models from the COVID-19 Forecast Hub: \textit{COVIDhub-baseline}, \textit{COVIDhub-4\_week\_ensemble}, and \textit{COVIDhub-trained\_ensemble}.
 The first model is a persistence baseline, and the latter two are the top-performing ensemble models on the Hub (See Section \ref{ForecastHub})

-The results in Table \ref{tab:error_hub_comparison}, and visualizations (in Fig. \ref{model_comparison_main} and Fig. \ref{model_comparison_appendix}) show that SLSTM consistently outperforms all other comparison models across the Delta and Omicron on all four evaluation metrics.
-Daily comparisons (Table \ref{tbl:baseline_eval_combined_delta}) for the Delta wave reveal that SLSTM's advantage is larger for the first two-week horizon, while the performance in week 3 and 4 is only marginally better than that of the \textit{COVIDhub-4\_week\_ensemble}.
+The results in Table \ref{tab:error_hub_comparison} and visualizations (in Fig. \ref{model_comparison_main} and Fig. \ref{model_comparison_appendix}) show that SLSTM consistently outperformed all other comparison models across the Delta and Omicron in all four evaluation metrics.
+Daily comparisons (Table \ref{tbl:baseline_eval_combined_delta}) for the Delta wave reveal that SLSTM's advantage was larger for the first two-week horizon, while the performance in week 3 and 4 was only marginally better than that of the \textit{COVIDhub-4\_week\_ensemble}.
 This likely reflects the impact of limited training data for long-lead predictions during pandemic surges on deep learning-based models.
 During the Omicron wave, SLSTM not only preserved its short‑term advantage but also achieved substantial gains at longer horizons (weeks 3–4) (shown in Fig. \ref{tbl:baseline_eval_combined_omicron}).
-Specifically, SLSTM is, on average, 15, 30, 47, and 64 hospitalizations per state more accurate than the next best model, \textit{COVIDhub-4\_week\_ensemble}, for the $2^{nd}, 9^{th}, 16^{th}$, and $23^{rd}$ day, respectively.
-The \textit{COVIDhub-4\_week\_ensemble} has the second smallest error, and \textit{COVIDhub-trained\_ensemble} performs worse than the \textit{COVIDhub-baseline} in certain periods according to MAE and RMSE.
+Specifically, SLSTM was, on average, 15, 30, 47, and 64 hospitalizations per state more accurate than the next best model, \textit{COVIDhub-4\_week\_ensemble}, for the $2^{nd}, 9^{th}, 16^{th}$, and $23^{rd}$ day, respectively.
+The \textit{COVIDhub-4\_week\_ensemble} had the second smallest error, and \textit{COVIDhub-trained\_ensemble} performed worse than the \textit{COVIDhub-baseline} in certain periods according to MAE and RMSE.
 This shows the value of deep learning-based models when sufficient, high-quality training data are available.

-Looking at individual forecast dates in the evaluation period, SLSTM outperforms all other models in 7 of 10 forecast dates.
-The three dates that SLSTM has higher average prediction errors than \textit{COVIDhub-4\_week\_ensemble} occur during the increase (December 13, 2021 and December 20, 2021) and the decline (February 7, 2022) in hospitalizations.
-It is worth noting that SLSTM is substantially more accurate than the other three models around the peak of incident hospitalization during the Omicron wave (the middle of our evaluation period).
-This is due to comparison models overpredicting the peak, while SLSTM successfully forecasts the beginning of the decline of the Omicron wave.
+Looking at individual forecast dates within the evaluation period, SLSTM outperformed all other models in 7 of 10 forecast dates.
+The three dates that SLSTM had higher average prediction errors than \textit{COVIDhub-4\_week\_ensemble} occur during the increase (December 13, 2021, and December 20, 2021) and the decline (February 7, 2022) in hospitalizations.
+It is worth noting that SLSTM was substantially more accurate than the other three models around the peak of incident hospitalization during the Omicron wave (the middle of our evaluation period).
+This is due to comparison models overpredicting the peak, while SLSTM successfully forecasted the beginning of the decline of the Omicron wave.